H181: Unclaimed Property Division Changes.-AB Latest Version

 Passed 1st Reading

-AN ACT making various changes to the unclaimed property division statutes, as recommended by the department of STATE treasurer.
+AN ACT making various changes to the unclaimed property division statutes and waiving feeS for estate administration limited to certain properties held in the escheat fund, as recommended by the department of STATE treasurer.

 The General Assembly of North Carolina enacts: